projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

 This tutorial describes how to install, configure, and run `Kata Containers
 <https://katacontainers.io/>`_ on the Ubuntu based Service VM with the ACRN
 hypervisor.
 In this configuration,
-Kata Containers leverage the ACRN hypervisor instead of QEMU which is used by default.
-Refer to the `Kata Containers with ACRN
+Kata Containers leverage the ACRN hypervisor instead of QEMU, which is used by default.
+Refer to the `Kata Containers with ACRN presentation
 <https://www.slideshare.net/ProjectACRN/acrn-kata-container-on-acrn>`_
-presentation from a previous ACRN Project Technical Community Meeting for more details on Kata Containers and how the integration with ACRN has been done.
+for more details on Kata Containers and how the integration with ACRN has been done.

 Prerequisites
 **************

 #.
 Refer to the :ref:`ACRN supported hardware <hardware>`.
 #.
-For a default prebuilt ACRN binary in the E2E package, you must have 4
+For a default prebuilt ACRN binary in the end-to-end (E2E) package, you must have 4
    CPU cores or enable "CPU Hyper-threading" in order to have 4 CPU threads for 2 CPU cores.
 #.
 Follow the :ref:`rt_industry_ubuntu_setup` to set up the ACRN Service VM
    based on Ubuntu.